 This is a great fit for industries and businesses with different departments, subsidiaries, regional offices across the globe, or multiple horizontal training needs (e.g. for management vs customer support).

 Similarly, though, a great LMS should cater to the needs of smaller businesses, too.
 How?
 By offering a multitude of robust features in a forever-free plan!
-And don’t take our word for it; rather have a look at this report about the best LMSs for 2018.

 5. Going beyond training